GravityKit/GravityView/readme.txt

 == Changelog ==

 * Fixed: Support Port docs not working on HTTPS sites
+* Fixed: When deleting an entry, only show "Entry Deleted" message for the deleted entry's View
 * Fixed: Custom Labels not being used as field label in the View Configuration screen
     * Tweak: Custom Labels will be used as the field label, even when the "Show Label" checkbox isn't checked
 * Tweak: Show available plugin updates, even when license is expired